 - Celebrity facelift.
 Also known as a “mini lift,” this type of facelift requires minimal downtime (as short as three days) and involves shorter incisions.
 It is most appropriate for signs of aging at the jawline or above, and is not as completely effective for neck problems as a full facelift.
 It can be performed with the use of local anesthesia to promote patient comfort.
 Because it is a less invasive approach, the chances of side effects are also lower.
 Just like a full facelift, a celebrity facelift can be performed together with other forms of rejuvenation treatments such as injectable fillers, laser treatments, and eyelid surgery.

-After you are fully sedated, Dr. Price will create an incision to begin the procedure.
+Dr. Price usually performs facelifts while the patient is under intravenous sedation.
+Dr. Price most commonly performs the procedure in his private, fully-licensed operating room.
+After sedation, Dr. Price will create an incision to begin the procedure.
 In a traditional facelift, the incision usually begins at the temples along the hairline, continues around the ears, and ends in the hairline behind the ear.
 Liposuction of the face and neck is then performed as needed.
-Underlying tissue, typically the deeper layers and muscles of the face, is repositioned and lifted.
+Dr. Price will reposition and lift the underlying tissue, typically the deeper layers and muscles of the face.
 Excess skin is then trimmed and the skin is draped back over the newly-formed contour.
 A second incision under the chin is also possible for patients plagued with a visibly aging neck.
 The goal of the procedure is to restore a more youthful, but natural look to the face.

 The procedure concludes by suturing the incision or applying skin adhesives.
 Dr. Price makes it a point to place the incisions in inconspicuous areas so that they are easily concealed by the natural contours of the face and the hairline of the patient.